EugeneKroshinsky/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-This is an гтшмукышенcourse on learning algorithms and data structures.
+This is an university course on learning algorithms and data structures.